moorepants/dissertation/davisbicycle.rst

    a sharp peak in torque in the middle of the S-turn.
 [Cossalter2007]_
-   They study steady turning of motorcycles and show a plot that predicts steer torques in the range of -3 nm to 10 nm for lateral accelerations from 0 to 11 m/s^2 and speeds from 5 to 50 m/s.
+   They study steady turning of motorcycles and show a plot that predicts steer torques in the range of -3 to 10 Nm for lateral accelerations from 0 to 11 m/s^2 and speeds from 5 to 50 m/s.
 [Marumo2007]_
-   Their steer controller for Sharps four degree of freedom motorcycle model shows a -50 nm maximum torque for a commanded roll angle of 20 degrees.
+   Their steer controller for Sharps four degree of freedom motorcycle model shows a -50 nm maximum steer torque for a commanded roll angle of 20 degrees.

 .. todo:: talk about how noone accounts for the inertial affects related to teh position of the sensor